emberjs/rfcs/text/0977-v2-app-format.md

 Each of the following sections go into detail of all the changes between the current blueprint and the new proposal which is currently being developed at https://github.com/embroider-build/app-blueprint

+### Focus on Vite

+The new app blueprint will default to using Vite to power local development and build for production.
+Vite has been on a meteoric rise in popularity over the past few years, and it represents the state of the art when it comes to Developer Ergonomics.
+Standardising on such a popular build system will bring the Ember community a lot of benefits but the key areas of improvement that we expect developers to experience are:

+- significantly improved rebuild speeds during local development
+- the ability to use "standard" vite plugins with your Ember apps
+- significant improvements to debugability of your code in development because Vite serves ES Modules directly to your browser in development

 ### Removal of requirejs support

 The default build system that will be used in this new blueprint will be Vite and for the most part Vite requires that your app is described in terms of ES Modules.
 The default build from `ember-cli` would express all of your modules using AMD and requirejs `define()` statements.
 There is an open RFC for [Strict ES Module Support](https://github.com/emberjs/rfcs/pull/938) that removes Ember's reliance on AMD to define modules and that RFC would be a requirement for this one i.e. when building with Vite you essentially have no requirejs module support.
 This means that any addon or application that interacts with requirejs would need to be updated for people to upgrade to this new blueprint.

 ### Top level await added

 Since we are now using ES Modules througout the whole application it now becomes possible to use [top-level-await](https://v8.dev/features/top-level-await) in the module-scope of any of your files.
-This opens up a lot of possibliites for Ember developers and is a great example of how adopting standards helps to bring improvments from the wider ecosystem to Ember developers.
+This opens up a lot of possibilities for Ember developers and is a great example of how adopting standards helps to bring improvements from the wider ecosystem to Ember developers.

 ## Detailed design